 This invention did not gain popularity right away, and it took two other creative minds, Warren Johnson and Albert Butz, to innovate and improve it.
 Johnson created the electric thermostat while Butz went a step further and created a device that lets people adjust the temperature whenever they wanted to: freedom never seen before!

-Rosenthal Heating and Air Conditioning is a company located in Southeast Wisconsin that provides services like heater and air conditioning repairs.
+Rosenthal Heating & Air Conditioning is a company located in Southeast Wisconsin that provides services like heater and air conditioning repairs.
 They have highly skilled technicians who are focused on delivering comfort above all to their customers and offer convenient financing options.
-Call Rosenthal Heating and Air Conditioning today for quality heating services in Burlington and Southeast Wisconsin.
+Call Rosenthal Heating & Air Conditioning today for quality heating services in Burlington and Southeast Wisconsin.